 If you maximize the details in an image, the bitrate will probably increase and you might get a reduced frame rate.

-- Make sure to select the capture mode that has the highest resolution. - Go to Video > Stream > General and set the compression as low as possible.

-- Below the live view image, click and in Video format, select MJPEG. - Go to Video > Stream > Zipstream and select Off.
+- Go to Video > Stream > General and set the compression as low as possible. - Below the live view image, click And in Video format, select MJPEG. - Go to Video > Stream > Zipstream and select Off.